martyf1y/WearableBeacon/README.md

 # LEDSignalPatterns
 This is the code used for my Masters project.
 It was created for the LED shirt WEARABLE BEACON.
-You can find more about this shirt at http://martyf1y.tumblr.com/ or https://vimeo.com/132664622
+You can find more about this shirt at http://creativematterz.com/index.php/portfolio/wearable-beacon

 It was designed specifically for the amount of rows and columns of the shirt but can be changed by altering the array: int LEDsArray[] = {24,25,26,27,38,40,40,40,40,37,36,35,35,34,34,34,34,34,35,35,36,37,40,40,40,40,38,27,26,25,24};